 Office Number: 609-936-9100

-No. If your primary care obtained bloodwork that show both an elevated calcium and PTH, this alone establishes the diagnosis of primary hyperparathyroidism.
+No. While seeing an endocrinologist is helpful, if your primary care physician obtained bloodwork that shows both an elevated calcium and PTH, this alone establishes the diagnosis of primary hyperparathyroidism.

 Yes.
 When the calcium is elevated, the PTH should be low or suppressed.
 If the PTH is high normal that is "inappropriately elevated" or "inadequately suppressed".
 This is considered "normohormonal" primary hyperparathyroidism.